ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 The form of a GOSUB statement is illustrated as follows: 25 G(JSUB 180

-The effect of the GOSUB is exactly the same as a G0T0 except that note is taken by the computer as to where the GOSUB statement is in the program.
+The effect of the GOSUB is exactly the same as a GOTO except that note is taken by the computer as to where the GOSUB statement is in the program.
 As soon as a RETURN statement is encountered, the computer automatically goes back to the statement immediately following the GOSUB.
 As a skeleton example,    ^

 ```basic
 100 LET X = 3 110 GOSUB 400 120 PRINT U, V, W